MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/html5/newly-supported-elements-and-attributes/README.md

 p = object.selectionDirection;
 ```

-This GIF shows a selection being made on some text using `setSelectionRange`, and then `selectionDirection` being used to determine the direction:</br>
+This GIF shows a selection being made on some text using `setSelectionRange`, and then `selectionDirection` being used to determine the direction:

 ![selectionDirection](../../media/selectionDirection.gif)

 ## srcset attribute